Optomechanical damping as the origin of sideband asymmetry: The measurement problem

-Irrespectively of the model and definitions considered, ZPM should not play a physical role in the asymmetry.
+Irrespectively of the model and definitions considered, ZPM should not be the cause of the asymmetry.
 Even though the measured field quadrature is associated with the operator $X$, the outcome of a measurement is a scalar $x$, and it is with the measurement record $x(t)$ that the spectrum is obtained.
-For the scalar $x(t)$, the order issue does not exist, the spectral density is well-defined, and there is no reason for ZPM to affect the sidebands differently.
-Nevertheless, ZPM plays a role in the variance of $X$, and there is a link between $X(t)$ and the measurement outcome.
-As $X$ is monitored in time, a definite proof might rest in the theory of quantum continuous measurements.
+For the scalar $x(t)$, the order issue does not exist, the spectral density is well-defined, and there is no reason for ZPM to affect the sidebands differently for symmetrical frequency responses.
+Nevertheless, ZPM could affect the spectrum due to its role in the variance of $X$, and the exact effect of ZPM in the spectrum could be explained with the theory of quantum continuous measurements without the prescription of a spectral density.
 The formalism of continuous position measurements already exists \cite{diosi1,diosi2}, as well as analogous formalisms to model photodetection \cite{canguru}.
-However, we are unaware of similar approaches to describe the spectral density.
+However, we are unaware of similar approaches to describe the spectral measurements.
 A closely related approach to describe homo- and heterodyne detection featuring quantum trajectories is also available in the literature \cite{charmichael} but such approach still relies on operator order postulates to evaluate the spectrum and not solely on the measurement record.